Ray Dalio’s $100 million education charity hit with abuse of wealth and power lawsuit

 Continue Reading Below

-Dalio Philanthropies, a non-profit run by the Bridgewater Associates chief, is being sued by the former chief executive of a now-dissolved non-profit that partnered with Dalio to improve education for low-income students in Connecticut, according to a lawsuit obtained by FOX Business.
+Dalio Philanthropies, a nonprofit run by the Bridgewater Associates chief, is being sued by the former chief executive of a now-dissolved nonprofit that partnered with Dalio to improve education for low-income students in Connecticut, according to a lawsuit obtained by FOX Business.

 DALIO PHILANTHROPIES LAWSUIT: READ HERE